Eric White (artist)

-Eric White (born June 3, 1968, in Ann Arbor, Michigan) is an American visual artist, based in New York City.
+Eric White (born June 3, 1968, in Ann Arbor, Michigan) is an American visual artist, based in Los Angeles and New York.

 Early life and education

 White received his BFA from the Rhode Island School of Design in 1990.
 He has served as an adjunct professor at The School of Visual Arts in New York City since 2006.
 In 2010, White received a Painting Fellowship from The New York Foundation for the Arts.

 Work

 White's paintings are derived from disrupted, cinematic moments where his subjects vacillate between character immersion and audience interaction: the landscape of the film set is just out of reach to the viewer.
 His work is centered on carefully executed figurative paintings, revealing influences of traditional Surrealism, neo-Realism and Conceptualism.
 "The paintings and drawings," says Leah Ollman of the Los Angeles Times, "strike a resonant chord -- nostalgic and at the same time also vaguely futuristic, even dystopian.
-White, based in New York, has a devilish sense of humor.
+White, based in New York, has a devilish sense of humor."

 In a review from LA Weekly, Peter Frank observed that "His dream-state scenes, full of puzzled faces, double-images, anachronisms and attenuated unlikelihoods are painted with a vertiginous exactitude, its wooziness enhanced with bilious colors, weird superimpositions, and a tendency to render everything a little wobbly and elongated—El Greco goes suburban."

 Critic Carlo McCormick comments that "For all its passages of radical distortion, poly-perverse morphism, and darkly subversive portraiture, Eric White's art is essentially grounded deeply in the recognizable world. [...]
-Obsessively crafted in a digital age of endlessly reproductive domains, an unself-conscious idiosyncrasy of our rampant interconnectivity, Eric White paints for the global village idiot that is all of us today.
+Obsessively crafted in a digital age of endlessly reproductive domains, an unself-conscious idiosyncrasy of our rampant interconnectivity, Eric White paints for the global village idiot that is all of us today."